 The Oasis Z5i Robotic Pool Cleaner connects to your smartphone via Bluetooth to receive orders from the MyDolphin app.
 The app does everything the remote control can do, and it even gives you manual control over where the robot goes.

 Manual control is slightly better with the smartphone app, but it’s still a bit awkward to use.
 Plus, the latency between the phone and robot depends heavily on distance.

-Smartphone app, remote control… it’s not a big deal either way.
-As long as you have full control over the programmable scheduler and receive alerts of when the filter needs to be emptied out – two things that they both do – it’s good enough.
+A smartphone app, remote control… it’s not a big deal either way.
+As long as you have full control over the programmable scheduler and receive alerts of when the filter needs to empty – two things that they both do – it’s good enough.

 Dolphin Nautilus CC Plus Robotic Pool Cleaner

 Dolphin Premier vs Oasis Z5i

 Dolphin Premier vs. Oasis Z5i – Which Is Better?

 As robotic pool cleaners, you’ll want to spend your hard-earned cash on something that offers the best bang for the buck.
 Between these two Dolphin-made robots, we feel that the Oasis is, hands down, the better model by far.

 Its improved navigation software combined with upgraded maneuverability makes it one of the best pool cleaners we’ve seen.
 It could use some improvement in the remote control department, but as is, you’re not missing much.

 Last update on 2023-06-04 / Affiliate links / Images from Amazon Product Advertising API